nkbt/react-copy-to-clipboard/README.md

 #### `text`: PropTypes.string.isRequired

 Text to be copied to clipboard.
-Here is a [demo](https://www.jinno.io/app/18/text?source=react-copy-to-clipboard)

 #### `onCopy`: PropTypes.func

 Optional callback, will be called when text is copied .
-Here is a [demo](https://www.jinno.io/app/18/onCopy?source=react-copy-to-clipboard)

 ```
 onCopy(text, result)